learn-co-curriculum/uci-mod-1-document-structure-lab/README.md

 * Opening and closing `head` tags nested inside the `html` tags
 * Opening and closing `body` tags nested inside the `html` tags

-If written correctly, running `learn` now will pass the **first** test of this lab.  **However** you will not be done yet!
+Run `learn` to pass the **first** test of this lab. **However** you will not be done yet!
 We have to make **all** the tests pass in order to make the test code happy!
-Fixing this first one means that we get to attack the next one.
-Let's get to it!

-Let's take a closer look at these tags.
+First, however, let's take a closer look at these tags so we know what they're doing.

 ### `<!DOCTYPE html>`

-At the top of every HTML document, you're always going to start off with the same element, `doctype`.
-In the early days of the internet, there were fewer standards, and it was important to declare the specific way we wanted browsers to interpret the file at the top of each file.
+At the top of every HTML document, you're always going to start with the same
+element: `doctype`.
+In the early days of the internet, there were fewer standards and it was important to declare the specific way we wanted browsers to interpret the file at the top of each file.
 Netscape and Internet Explorer would look for this declaration and handle the content differently depending on what it found.
-These days, every current browser is compatible with HTML5, and `doctype` is mainly used to tell the browser to render the page in standards compliant mode.
+These days, every current browser is compatible with HTML5, and `doctype` is mainly used to tell the browser to render the page in standards-compliant mode.

 The `DOCTYPE` element, as with all HTML, starts with a `<` and ends with a `>`.
 Uniquely, the `doctype` tag starts with an exclamation